 Use these examples as a base but edit them to contain people or places relevant to your students.
 For example, instead of the Canadian basketball question, you might prefer Miley Cyrus, a top teen idol, or for South Korea, why not Se Ri Pak, the female golfer who became a national heroine.
-Make selections that are as obvious as possible or the game will drag.
-Put students in teams and give points as follows:
+However, don’t be too cryptic, or the game will drag.
+Next, put students in teams and give points as follows:

-- Famous people - Beyoncé Knowles: According to Forbes magazine, I am considered to be one of the richest people in the music industry.
-I inadvertently promote killing animals for their fur since I am often photographed in fur.
+- Famous people – Beyoncé Knowles: According to Forbes magazine, I am considered one of the richest people in the music industry.
+I am such a gormless dipstick that I inadvertently promoted farming wild animals since I was often photographed in fur.
 Who am I?

 - Abstract: The Earth I am the third planet from the Sun and the fifth largest in the solar system.
 I am the only planet whose name is not taken from Greek or Roman mythology.
 What am I?

-- Sports: I am kicked around but you can't touch me with your hands.
-Maradona, Ronaldinho, Beckham and Rooney are considered, amongst others, to be my greatest players.
+- Sports: I am kicked around, but you can’t touch me with your hands.
+Maradona, Ronaldinho, Beckham, and Rooney were considered, amongst others, to be my greatest players.
 What am I?
 A football.

-Cut up the lyrics of a song, one set for each small group of students.
-With a long song, give each group a section of the song, not the whole thing.
-Students put the song in order while it plays two or three times.
-The website lyrics.com is brilliant for finding specific lyrics.
-In the search bar for lyrics (not artists or albums), using quotes to narrow the search, type ‘are loved’ and you’ll find all the songs with that lyric.
-Then go to YouTube (or your equivalent), to find the song.
-I chose Kim Wilde, Loved, which repeats the phrase ‘you are loved’ several times.
-Or for the present progressive passive voice try Steven Curtis Chapman, 'You are being loved'.
+First, cut up the lyrics of a song, one set for each small group of students.
+However, with a long piece of music, give each group a section of the song, not the whole thing.
+Next, play the song two or three times while students put the words in order.
+By the way, the website lyrics.com is brilliant for finding specific lyrics.
+For instance, in the search bar for lyrics (not artists or albums), using quotes to narrow the search, type ‘are loved,’ and you’ll find songs with that phrase.
+Then, go to YouTube (or your equivalent) to find the song.
+For example, I chose Kim Wilde, Loved, which repeats the phrase ‘you are loved’ several times.
+Though, for the present progressive passive voice, try Steven Curtis Chapman’s, ‘You are being loved.’

-You might want to show students how to do this and get them to select a song for jigsaw listening for the next lesson.
-It’s great to involve students in the creation of their lesson, using songs and topics of their choice.
-It involves them and helps them realize that they are responsible for their learning.
+To begin with, you might want to show students how to do this and get them to select a song for jigsaw listening for the next lesson.
+Certainly, it’s great to involve students in creating their tasks, using songs and topics of their choice.
+Specifically, it involves them and helps them realize that they are responsible for their learning.

-Ten Important Sentences with Watermelon: Divide students into teams and have a list of jumbled passive sentences on the board, a different list for each team.
-The first student from each team comes to the board and starts to decrypt the first sentence in his or her team list, but he or she can only work on the sentence while repeating “Watermelon” without taking a breath.
+Ten Important Sentences with Watermelon: Divide students into teams and have a list of jumbled passive sentences on the board, a different list for each group.
+To begin, the first student from each team comes to the board and starts to decrypt the first sentence in their team list, but they can only work on the sentence while repeating “Watermelon” without taking a breath.
 When the student runs out of breath, the next student in the team comes up and takes over.
-Try to have small teams so students don’t wait long in between turns.
-Aim to have several students working simultaneously at the board.
-If there isn't enough room, use large sheets of paper on the walls.
+As a rule, have small groups, so students don’t wait long between turns.
+Additionally, aim to have several students working simultaneously at the board.
+On the other hand, if there isn’t enough room, use large sheets of paper on the walls.

-Give these quiz question examples to students and ask them to make up five questions each for homework, on any topic they like, using the passive tense for a class quiz, Jeopardy, or Blow Your House Down game, in teams in the next lesson.
+Give these quiz question examples to students and ask them to make up five questions for homework, on any topic they like.
+However, each question should use the passive tense.
+Then, at the next lesson, collect the questions and use them in a team quiz like Jeopardy or Blow Your House Down.

 - Which city in ___________ (your country) is thought to be the most cultured?